philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - Added support for mapping several more Exercises from Peloton to Garmin
     - #466, #472

+## Fixes

+- [#491] - Fix case where a Garmin MFA code has a leading 0 causing p2g to send incorrect code to Garmin

 ## Housekeeping

 - [#461] Bump dependencies